fillumina/PerformanceTools/docs/assertions.md

 # Assertion

-An important feature of this API is the possibility to assert the performances (for example in a unit test).
+An important feature of this API is the possibility __to assert the performances__ (for example in a unit test).
-It's very useful if you need to check if some code is as fast as expected throughout the development cycle.
+It can be useful to check if some code is as fast as expected throughout all the phases of the development cycle.
 The assertion mechanism is very simple because it is a performance consumer and can be attached to all type of producers.
-Just take care that some producers uses a complex scheme where there are tests and executions.
-An execution is for example the name of the passed parameter.
+Just take care that some producers uses a complex scheme where each test can have several executions depending on the parameter passed.
+In this case the name of the test to assert is the combination of the name of the test and the name of the parameter.

 This is an example of a simple assertion:
 ```java